 David is emphatic about where his dependence lies.
 Therefore, he can wait patiently.
 He makes sure his enemies know his dependence is on God and God alone.
 He doesn't share his dependence with anyone.
 It is on God alone.
 David uses the word "alone" four times in this short psalm.

-Too often we put our dependence on everybody else except God when it is only God who can help us through every difficult situation.
+Too often we put our dependence on everybody except God when it is only God who can help us through every difficult situation.

 "He alone protects and saves me; he is my defender, and I shall never be defeated."